 5. Celebrate the Harvest Season

-Tirol crops are fresh and full of flavour and the bounty from locally owned farms, Alpine pastures and orchards can be enjoyed at farmer’s markets and foodie events all across the country in autumn.
+Tirol crops are fresh and full of flavour and the bounty from locally owned farms, fields, Alpine pastures, orchards, rivers and lakes and can be enjoyed at food festivals all across the country in autumn.
 Plan a weekend getaway around these festivals to usher in Tirol fall in grand style.
-Discover agricultural bounty and homegrown harvests with the International Mountain Cheese Olympics in Galtür on September 30, 2017, at the Kirchberg Sonnbergmeile Festival on October 01 or during the Wildschönau Krautinger Week, which will be held from September 29 through October 08, 2017.
+Discover agricultural bounty and homegrown harvests at the Fall Festival of the Hall Farmer’s Market, for example.
 At this wonderful time of year, Tirol’s Inns & Restaurants serve up signature dishes of the season, from mushrooms over venison to poultry.
 Experience authentic farm-to-table meals, prepared with fragrant herbs, freshly picked vegetables and sun-ripened fruits from the day’s harvest.

 6. Reconnect with Nature

 Hohe Tauern National Park offers a bounty of wildlife-watching opportunities.
 Spot some of Tirol’s most majestic residents in their natural habitats—golden eagles, ibexes, bearded vultures and marmots.
 Join a friendly National Park Ranger who will lead you through the area’s most wildlife-friendly areas.
-With so many species of wildlife — and so many opportunities to find them on guided walks — the real trick would be to leave East Tirol without spying a few of the animals who call Hohe Tauern National Park home.
+With so many species of wildlife — and so many opportunities to find them on guided walks — the real trick would be to leave East Tirol without spying a few of the animals who call Hohe Tauern National Park home, lovingly dubbed the “Big 5 of the Alps”.

 7. Venture into an Amazing World of Eternal Ice